 Under the law, your doctor is judged not by the outcome of the procedure, but by their care and skill in performing the procedure.
 If your doctor’s care was unreasonable, it may be considered negligent.
 Negligent healthcare falls below the standard of care that your doctor owes you and your child, and the law allows victims of this kind of negligence to seek compensation for their injuries.

 Damages for Birth Injury Claims

 The compensation you can claim for a birth injury might be confusing, but your attorney can help you calculate damages specific to your case.
 In most claims, the damages for additional medical care and physical therapy are proved by producing medical bills and financial statements.
 Moreover, the parents of an injured newborn may be able to claim damages for the pain and suffering their child faced because of the injury, even if that is difficult to prove.

 Parents may also be able to claim future damages on behalf of their injured newborn.
 This can include future medical costs to deal with the permanent or ongoing effects of these types of injuries.
 This can also include future lost wages your child will suffer if they face a permanent disability because of the birth injuries.
 Your lawyer and a financial expert can help prove these future damages in court.

 Call Our Miami Birth Injury Lawyer if Your Child is Limp or Weak

 If your newborn is especially limp or weak, they may have suffered injuries during their birth that continue to cause them harm and developmental disorders.
 For help seeking compensation in your case, call our Miami attorney for infant limpness caused by birth complications.
-The Law Offices of Prosper Shaked’s birth injury lawyer represents parents and their newborns in medical malpractice lawsuits, and he fights to get them compensation for their injuries and expenses.
+Prosper Shaked Accident Injury Attorneys PA’s birth injury lawyer represents parents and their newborns in medical malpractice lawsuits, and he fights to get them compensation for their injuries and expenses.
 For help with your case, call our law offices today at (305) 694-2676 to schedule a free legal consultation.